-The Computational Genomics Lab
+The Bioinformatics and Computational Genomics Lab

 Introduction